dangle/akeydo/README.md

 # vfio-kvm

-A systemd service that send a D-Bus signal when the QEMU `evdev` hotkey is triggered.
+A systemd service that sends a D-Bus signal when the QEMU `evdev` hotkey is triggered.

 When using a virtual machine with `evdev` passthrough QEMU allows the devices to